wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

                 Click **Save**.

-12. To send a response after the service successfully executes all it's tasks, add a `respond` statement.
+12. To send a response after the service successfully executes all its tasks, add a `respond` statement.

     Click the last **+** icon in the current low code view.